 - Make your life even easier with this Slow Cooker Classic Pot Roast for about $2.40 per serving.

+The cost per serving is based on a recipe that serves 6.
+We do our best to estimate the cost of ingredients used in each recipe, but slight market variations are entirely possible.
 And, of course, you can go beyond the simple one-pot meals with some of these favorite roast recipes:

 Do you have a favorite way to prepare roast for your family or holiday guests?
-Please share your recipes too.
+Please share your holiday recipes too.